 Once the pre-screening assessment and corroborating documentation have been received, they will be reviewed by the Registration Committee within eight to ten weeks.
 The outcome of the review is forwarded to the applicant within four weeks of the review.

 If the outcome of the review is favourable, the College will provide a letter outlining the requirements that must be met prior to an application form being completed.
-This includes items such as completing the Medical Council of Canada’s Evaluating Examination (MCCEE), meeting the College’s English language proficiency requirements, and verifying credentials.
+This includes items such as completing the Medical Council of Canada’s Qualifying Examination (MCCQE) Part I, meeting the College’s English language proficiency requirements, and verifying credentials.
 Prior to an application package being completed, it is essential that the College receives a formal written request for the applicant’s employment and registration from the sponsoring organization (either a health authority or the faculty of medicine, UBC) which:

-- names the applicant’s proposed supervising physician (which must be approved by the College)
+- names the applicant’s proposed supervising physician (which must be approved by the College), and

 Once the applicant has obtained a valid Labour Market Opinion, s/he may then proceed with the immigration process and obtain a work permit.